 Ruins of the late 12th century church of a small nunnery of'white ladies' or Augustinian canonesses.

 Tong castle was given to Roger de Montgomery by William the Conqueror, his cousin.
-There has been a castle on the site till 1954 when it was blown up because it was unsafe.
+There has been a castle on the site until 1954 when it was blown up because it was unsafe.
 Most of it is now under the M54.

-There was an original church and a hospice but in 1409 the then owner of the castle, Sir Fulke de Pembrugge died, and his wife set about the mammoth task of requesting King Henry lV to allow her to build a college and a spanking new church so that the priests of the college could say masses for her Crusader husband's soul.
+There was an original church and a hospice but in 1409 the then owner of the castle, Sir Fulke de Pembrugge died, and his wife set about the mammoth task of requesting King Henry lV to allow her to build a college and a new church so that the priests of the college could say masses for her Crusader husband's soul.
 The only addition to the church was in 1510 when the chantry chapel was built for Sir Henry Vernon complete with fan vaulting like the ceiling of Henry Vll's chapel at Westminster Abbey.
 Sir Henry was a confidant of Henry Vll and guardian to his son Prince Arthur who with his wife, Catherine of Aragon, lived at Ludlow castle and no doubt visited the Vernon castle at Tong.
 The chapel would have been highly coloured with much gold and Sir Henry lies in stone alongside his wife Anne (née Talbot).

 Much later in the 18th century the chapel was turned into the family pew of George Durant ll, whom we know to have fathered over 50 children.
 There are other high class alabaster tombs of the Vernons and one of Purbeck marble, 2 splendid brasses, medieval carved screen, roof bosses and misericords.